- Given the inevitability of market pullbacks, it's important to have an investment plan you can stick with through market ups and downs.

 - Active investors should think about exit strategies during market volatility.

-Of course, no one can predict the timing of stock market corrections with certainty.
+Of course, no one can predict the timing or depth of a stock market correction with certainty.
 What we do know is that they have historically been a normal part of investing.
 In fact, since 1920, the S&P 500 has on average experienced a 5% pullback 3 times a year, a 10% correction once a year, and a 20% bear market decline every 3 years.
-So, chances are we could be getting closer to the next correction, even if we don't know exactly when it will take place.
+So, while it may be unsettling, it’s not unusual to experience a sell-off of this magnitude.

-While most investors who have a long-term plan probably don't need to make any portfolio changes in anticipation of a spike in market volatility, some more active investors may want to take action to prepare for a correction.
+While most investors who have a long-term plan probably don't need to make any portfolio changes in anticipation of a spike in market volatility, some more-active investors may want to take action to prepare for more volatility.
 That could mean anything from setting exit strategies on existing positions, using stop loss orders, or tracking technical indicators for signs it could be time to sell.

-More-active investors might also want to consider having a cash reserve, and creating a watch list of stocks to consider buying at certain price points, to prepare for buying stocks in the event of a downturn.
+More-active investors might also want to consider having a cash reserve, and creating a watch list of stocks to consider buying at certain price points, to prepare for buying stocks during the downturn.

 The bottom line

-It has been 6 months since the market’s 10% correction earlier in the year.
-While we don’t know when the next market decline will come, history shows that it eventually will.
-Fortunately, history also shows that the market recovers from corrections, and most sound investment strategies are built to withstand volatility.
+For the second time this year, the market has entered correction territory.
+While we don’t know if this will be short-lived or the beginning of a bigger downturn, history shows that the market recovers from corrections, and most sound investment strategies are built to withstand volatility.
 As a result, long-term investors should make sure they are sticking with their plan, and not taking on any hidden risk.

 Next steps to consider